LinkWellNodes/Documentation/docs/services/direct-request-jobs/Service-Level-Agreement.md

 # Service-Level Agreement (SLA)

-LinkWell Nodes strives to be transparent about the level and quality of service we aim to provide to our customers.
-Below you'll find information on the uptime, reliability, and security we practice within our [data feeds](/services/direct-request-jobs/Jobs-and-Pricing) product.
+LinkWell Nodes strives to be transparent about the level and quality of service we provide to our customers.
+Below you'll find information on the uptime, reliability, and security we practice within our Chainlink data feeds.

 ---